Commercial and Residential Glass Installer and Manufacturer Resource

 It’s important to understand the various considerations of each of these types of glass to ensure you’re making the perfect choice for your project.

-Here we will be talking specifically about tempering glass, but we do have resources available for heat-treated glass and beveled glass as well.
+Here we will be talking specifically about glass tempering, but we do have resources available for heat-treated glass and beveled glass as well.

-Tempered glass is most commonly used in applications where safety is a key consideration.
-Think: commercial areas that experience heavy foot traffic as well as certain areas in the home.
+Glass tempering is most commonly used in applications where safety is a key consideration.
+Think commercial areas that experience heavy foot traffic as well as certain areas in the home.

-When tempered glass breaks, it breaks into small, randomly shaped pieces of glass that look similar to pebbles.
+• Safety: When tempered glass is damaged, it breaks into small, pebble-like pieces instead of sharp jagged shards.
 Though of course, any broken glass can still cause harm, these small pebbles limit the risk of deep lacerations to the skin and other serious injuries.

 How Is Glass Tempering Done?

-Tempering glass requires heating a glass pane using a tempering oven and then putting it through a high-pressure cooling process.
+The glass tempering process involves heating a glass pane using a tempering oven and then putting it through a high-pressure rapid cooling process.

 This procedure deliberately places stress on the glass.
 This stress produces tension that is compressed and spread to the outer edges of the glass, giving panes their final strength.